December in the Garden- Permaculture Food Gardening in Subtropical Australia

 Harvesting

-We are harvesting daily and as required, depending on what we like to eat and cook, and/or what needs to be harvested.
-The August harvest list includes and is based on what grows in our food forest and what is possible, fruit included.
+We harvest daily and as required, depending on what we like to eat and cook, and/or what needs to be harvested.
+The November harvest list includes and is based on what grows in our food forest and what is possible, fruit included.
 As you may think, we don’t harvest all of it every day.
 Many of them simply keep growing and wait patiently for their turn to end up in the kitchen, as green mulch ‘chop and drop’, some of them go to compost if they are taking over, or as food for our chickens, ducks, or worm farm.
 The possibilities are endless.

 - Bush basil – Ocimum oxcitriodorum